Cancer research is a Trinity priority research theme, based on the quality of research which has been generated by its academics.

 Research Institutes / Centres

 Trinity College Dublin and St. James's Hospital are embarking on a journey to develop, on the St. James's hospital campus, a comprehensive cancer centres similar to best international exemplar models to deliver patient-centred care.
 The first of its kind in Ireland, the Trinity St. James's Cancer Institute sets a new standard for cancer care nationally, integrating medicine and science in cancer prevention, treatment and survivorship.
 St. James's Hospital and Trinity have been scaling up for the new Cancer Institute with the recruitment of key new clinical academic and research appointments in oncology.
 It has also became a member of the Organisation of European Cancer Institutes (OECI) that sets the gold standard for leading cancer institutes in Europe.
-The Trinity St. James's Cancer Institute is currently undergoing a formal OECI accreditation process that will take some time to complete.
-The accreditation will benchmark performance against international standards and direct the cancer services and research to the next level.
+In 2019, TSJCI underwent a rigorous accreditation process comprising a 2 day external site visit by a team of auditors.
+This audit assessed and benchmarked TSJCI performance in cancer research, education and cancer care.
+Based on this audit, we were accredited in September 2019 as an OECI Cancer Centre, the first of its kind in Ireland.
+We are now in a continuous improvement cycle with OECI to ensure that we strive for the highest standards for Irish cancer patients and their families.

 Featured Trinity Researchers